Ebury/chameleon/README.md

 **NOTE!** If you are going to use `ec-phone-number-input`, you must host icons from `node_modules/svg-country-flags/png100px/` in your project.

 For example icon with path `node_modules/svg-country-flags/png100px/gb.png` should be available in your project by url `[your static prefix]/icons/country-flags/100/gb.png`.
-Static prefix could be change by setting up respective `ec-phone-number-input` property.
+Static prefix could be change by setting up respective `iconsStaticPrefix` property in `src/config.js`.

 ## Theming